ankan1811/Social-Media-App/README.md

 ❓ Realtime Updation of Likes of the post

+<b>⭐I have added detailed explanation of the entire codebase in the form of comments so that anyone familiar with Kotlin and MVVM can understand.</b>

 # This app uses a similar architecture to the [***MVVM (Model View View-Model)***](https://developer.android.com/jetpack/docs/guide#recommended-app-arch) architecture.